NathanSkibicki/leetcode/Arrays + Hashing.md

 .items() method: prints out the type of obj + its index + elements

 numset = set(nums): can straight up key value map a list to a set

-# Hashsets

-- can use “in” keyword to check hashset
-- A string can be treated as a set()
-- use the .count(i) to quickly count + iterate the hashset to count each character (anagram)

 Declaration + Contains Duplicate: